 While I entertained Evan, Doug talked to the doctor about his cough.
-The doctor talked to Doug about his blood pressure.
+The doctor talked to Doug about his blood pressure and he recommended him to get one of the omron 10 series blood pressure monitor at home.
 Doug talked to the doctor about his dizzy spells.
 The doctor wrote Doug five prescriptions and Doug was very happy.
 Then, it was my turn.
 The doctor looked at my eyes from across the room and pulled out a reference book.
 He got to the puffy eyelid page in his book and started reading.

 “The cause is usually unknown and is helped by warm compresses,”

 “I’ve been doing that most of the past two days and it doesn’t help.”

 “antihistamines . . .”

 “Taking them every day.”

 “and for discomfort, artificial . . .”